 Figure 5.
 Comparison of DML noise spectra as a function of intersite distance.
-The red curve (array scale, $\sim 100 \text{ km}$) shows the section for periods $\leq 50 \text{ yr}$ of the composite noise spectrum from the DML1 and DML2 firn-core records (Fig. 2b and text).
-The blue curve (local scale, $\sim 100 \text{ m}$) depicts the noise spectrum as estimated from 22 shallow ($\sim 3.5 \text{ m}$ depth) trench profiles from EDML (Münch et al., 2017a, b).
+The red curve (array scale, ~ 100 km) shows the section for periods ≤ 50 years of the composite noise spectrum from the DML1 and DML2 firn-core records (Fig. 2b and text).
+The blue curve (local scale, ~ 100 m) depicts the noise spectrum estimated from 22 shallow (~ 3.5 m depth) trench profiles from EDML (Münch et al., 2017a, b).
 The depth scale of the trench data has been converted into time units using a constant accumulation rate of 25 cm of snow per year, neglecting the small compression by densification (Münch et al., 2017a).
-Blue shadings denote the spectral range from an assumed 20% uncertainty of the accumulation rate.
-Note that the trench noise spectrum is not corrected for the diffusional smoothing whose effect is negligible for the trench records at the 5 yr period and thus does not affect the comparison of the noise levels.
+Blue shading denotes the spectral range from an assumed 20% uncertainty of the accumulation rate.
+Note that the trench noise spectrum is not corrected for the diffusional smoothing, which has a negligible effect on the trench records for the 5-year period and thus does not affect the comparison of the noise levels.